alidoran/KotlinReferences/readme.md

-This project included some subproject. all of them are combined in multi-project structure.
+This project included some subprojects.
+All of them are combined in a multi-project structure.
-You can run each of them separately by choosing in your select run/debug configuration menu.
+You can run each separately by choosing your select run/debug configuration menu.

+                                ***Attention***
+There isn't a standard project with a acceptable structure.
+I have written it in a simple form for having less dependency on the different types of knowledge.
+Each concept is implemented separately and is implementable with any level of programming knowledge.

 android project:
 You have some implementation samples for below libraries and abilities